 Have you ever heard of the TV show Hart of Dixie?
 It was (ok, still is) one of my favorite shows.
 I recently binge-watched it again and thought I might try to recreate some of the favorites from the Butter Stick Bakery.
 Of course, the Buttermilk Muffin was the first recipe I had to try to make!

-These muffins are light, fluffy, and have this unique flavor from the honey and buttermilk.
-They are so good – like a cupcake and a muffin had a baby… I can’t really explain it, you just have to try them!
+These muffins are light and fluffy and have this unique flavor from the honey and buttermilk.
+They are so good – like a cupcake and a muffin had a baby… I can’t really explain it; you just have to try them!
+Topping them with honey butter makes them even more incredible.

 The other items on the Butter Stick Bakery menu that I could find are: